 NLF: Boards must ensure that in accordance with this WD Letter and its attachment, Workforce Solutions Office staff:

-records in TWIST all MSGs that participants achieve during a program year in which they were education or training participants, even MSGs that occur after the education or training ends or after exit, as long as the MSG is achieved before the end of the program year; and
+records in WorkInTexas.com all MSGs that participants achieve during a program year in which they were education or training participants, even MSGs that occur after the education or training ends or after exit, as long as the MSG is achieved before the end of the program year; and

-includes appropriate documentation in TWIST Counselor Notes and case files.
+includes appropriate documentation in WorkInTexas.com Case Notes and case files.

 NLF: Boards must be aware that all participants in education or training programs that lead to recognized postsecondary credentials or employment or a secondary diploma or equivalent are counted in the denominator for that program year, unless the participant qualifies for an exclusion.
 This includes participants who exit during a program year as well as those who continue to receive services.
 Training or education programs are defined by each core program.
 The following participants are included in the denominator for this measure: